AllenWLynch/metagenomepipeline/README.rst

         sample_name_2:
             ...

 With an outer header "samples", under which each sample is listed.
-Each sample has a unique name, with the following required fields:
+A sample has a unique name, with the following required fields:

 - read1 : Path to the first read file.
 If the reads are single-end, then this is the only read file.